w3c/svgwg/master/styling.md

     the element's contents, as a <a href="http://www.ietf.org/rfc/rfc2046.txt">media type</a>.
     [<a href="refs.html#ref-rfc2046">rfc2046</a>].
-    If the attribute is not specified, then the style sheet language is assumed to be CSS.</p>
+    If the attribute is not specified, then the style sheet language is assumed to be CSS.
   </dd>
   <dt>
     <table class="attrdef def">